abduh3131/scroot/scroot-Stable/scroot/README.md

    The application now bootstraps itself: it scans your hardware, detects whether you are running native Ubuntu, Ubuntu-on-WSL, or Jetson JetPack, initializes the configuration file if this is your first run, and installs the dependency profile that best matches your compute tier.
 If the host Python refuses system-wide installs (PEP 668 “externally managed environment”), the bootstrapper automatically provisions `.venv/` and re-runs the install inside that sandbox so the GUI still opens with a single command.
 Subsequent launches reuse the cached install unless you switch profiles, so you can jump straight into the GUI.
 You can override the defaults at any time and re-run the setup if you swap hardware.
 The **Vehicle Envelope** panel lets you describe your scooter/cart, enter width/length/height, set a preferred side margin, and calibrate how wide the vehicle looks in the camera at a known distance so the safety arbiter understands real clearance.

 3. **Open the *Launch* tab** to start the autonomy stack.
 Choose your camera index, tweak the frame size or FPS if needed, and press **Start Pilot**.
 Logs from the pilot appear in real time inside the GUI.
-The live feed shows the current frame, projected trajectory lines, throttle/brake gauges, actuator readouts, the reconstructed lane corridor, and safety-arbiter verdicts.
+The live feed shows the current frame, YOLO bounding boxes, an optional lane corridor overlay (only when detections are confident), and safety-arbiter verdicts.
 Use the messaging panel to monitor ALLOW/AMEND/BLOCK decisions and send natural-language directives back.
 The launch controls expose the lane detector profile, Safety Mindset toggle, Ambient cruising toggle, persona picker, a one-click **Acceleration Mode** combo (Auto, CPU-only, CUDA, or the Quadro P520 compatibility path), and an **Enable Advisor** checkbox so you can silence narration when you need the lightest possible loop.
 Scroll a little farther to the **Lane Alignment & Warp** box to toggle the automatic horizon trim, dial in an extra manual tilt, and edit the four normalized trapezoid points so the overlay hugs whatever camera pitch or handlebar mount you are using.

 4. **Use the *Media Test* tab** when you want to sanity-check the AI without riding the scooter.
 Point it at any road clip (`.mp4`, `.mov`, `.avi`, `.mkv`) or still photo (`.png`, `.jpg`, `.bmp`).
-The tab reuses your current launch settings, replays the media through the full pilot stack, and writes a new video with the steering vector, throttle/brake bars, lane clearance gauges, directives, and captions burned into every frame.
+The tab reuses your current launch settings, replays the media through the full pilot stack, and writes a new video with YOLO boxes, captions, and (when available) the translucent lane corridor burned into every frame.
 The overlay lane corridor follows the same fixed, downward-tilted calibration as the live feed so the lane band hugs the pavement instead of drifting toward the sky.
 Pick a folder or filename to save the overlay anywhere you want (or leave it blank to stick with `logs/media_tests/`).
 The preview panel streams the most recent overlay so you can watch the run while it renders, and a dedicated **Stop** button lets you cancel the export, discard the partial file, and switch clips instantly.

 ### Automated environment detection